tompave/RailsBase16-builder/README.md

 ### Other

-* comments use italic style
+* comments use the italic style.
-* quotation marks use the same color of the strings
+* quotation marks use the string color.

 ## Usage